How are Painting Operations Draining Your Bottom Line?

 Track Spends for Better Planning and Analysis

-In addition to evaluating spends, the purchasing team can review the entire work history of a vendor, including invoice generated throughout the work order lifecycle and approvals made by the sales team while assigning new order to the vendor.
+In addition to evaluating spending, the purchasing team can review the entire work history of a vendor, including invoices generated throughout the work order lifecycle and approvals made by the sales team while assigning new orders to the vendor.